heisenbuug/Data-Pre-Processing/README.md

 ### If applicable, describe how this feature would be implemented.

 I have already implemented a bit.
-Check [data.cpp](https://github.com/heisenbuug/Data-Pre-Processing/blob/main/)
+[Check](https://github.com/heisenbuug/Data-Pre-Processing)

 ### Additional information?